Subscribe to Blog via Email

 Otis’ control of the agenda caused intense debate from those who wanted constitutional amendments.
 James Hillhouse, of Connecticut, a staunch advocate of constitutional amendments was horrified by measures he considered timid and halfway.
 He urged more action pressing for the … Continue reading

-How Moderates Seized Control of the Hartford Convention
+Comments Off on How Moderates Continued to Control the Convention

 How Governor Strong Responded to British Conditions for Peace